Terminating or assigning a lease agreement

 Termination by mutual agreement

+The parties shall terminate the lease agreement by mutual agreement.
 This is the preferred solution because of its simplicity, flexibility and the non-confrontational nature of the process.
-If both parties agree, they may freely deviate from the rules provided for by law and in the agreement.

 Unilateral termination